 FiiO M11 Pro

-The comprehensive experience combining great connectivity, fast UI, great build quality and refreshing “HiFi tuning” marks a milestone for Android-based DAPs.
-This the most attractive and enjoyable package at this price point I have experienced thus far in 2019.
+The comprehensive experience combining great connectivity, fast UI, great build quality, and refreshing “HiFi tuning” marks a milestone for Android-based DAPs.
+This is the most attractive and enjoyable package at this price point I have experienced thus far in 2019.

-Well done FiiO, I am looking forward to seeing how future up-coming M-series products look and sound.
+Well done FiiO, I am looking forward to seeing how future up-and-coming M-series products look and sound.

 I went with the Shanling M2X DAP for my Writer’s Choice 2019 Award.
 The M2X was my first Shanling and safe to say a very pleasing debut at that.